Value-Added Tax (VAT)

 For Canadian expenses that require VAT, users can input the relevant tax amounts for each type of tax applicable to their expense.

 Required VAT documentation typically consists of an invoice and a tax rate.
-Once you’ve set up VAT tracking, your employees will have a new tax rate field on relevant expenses.
-Admins can improve compliance by requiring VAT documentation for employees at the policy level under Additional documentation controls > Require VAT documentation.
+Once you've set up VAT tracking, your employees will have a new tax rate field on expenses incurred by an entity for which you've set up and enabled tax codes.
+Entities where tax codes haven't been set up or enabled won't be impacted.
+Admins can improve compliance by requiring VAT documentation for employees at the policy level under _Additional documentation controls > Require VAT documentation._

 Follow the instructions below to resolve some of the most common issues.
 If the errors persist after following the steps, contact Brex for assistance.